[LUM#17] High-tech therapies: treatments and entertainment

 "The great innovation of this algorithm is that it adapts the rhythm of the music to that of walking in real time.
 The app manages a 10-20% variation in cadence to compress or expand the music, without it being noticeable to the ear.
 Then, if the walker's rhythm changes too much, the app automatically changes the track," explains Benoît Bardy.
 The choice of music was made with the University of Ghent in Belgium, to cover a very wide range. " The artificial intelligence used also enables the algorithm to anticipate movement, to manage parasitic events such as climbing a sidewalk, to manage changes in rhythm such as climbing a staircase...", adds the researcher.
 BeatMove also gradually increases cadence subliminally to reach an optimum speed, calculated for each patient.
 This acceleration counterbalances the tendency of Parkinson's sufferers to slow down their walking, often out of caution or fear of falling.

 Initial results are spectacular.
 In 2021, a study of 40 patients showed a halving of falls, stabilization of walking and a 20% increase in speed.
-A large-scale clinical study of 400 patients is currently underway nationwide, conducted under the responsibility of Clinique Beau Soleil with Dr. Valérie Cochen de Cock to ensure that the beneficial effects are linked to the application and not just to the resumption of regular physical activity.
+A large-scale clinical study involving 400 patients is currently underway nationwide, conducted under the responsibility of Clinique Beau Soleil with Dr. Valérie Cochen de Cock to ensure that the beneficial effects are linked to the application and not just to the resumption of regular physical activity.

 The distraction of effort